Discover our specific

 “Effecting real turnaround in traditional and capital-intensive polymer value chains through investments in feedstock alternatives, end-market applications and recycling, requiring suppliers across the value chain to adapt and innovate by designing and producing more sustainable products”

 Simply put, we balance our investments across geographies, markets, technologies and of course across different steps of chemical and downstream value chains.
 The rationale for this approach is that innovation and transition is quite often triggered by changing end market and even end consumer preferences.
 Hence, within newly arranged more circular value chains downstream pull creates opportunities for those upwards in the value chain.
 In addition, this pull dynamic at some point ends up with the big players, creating true impact and scalable opportunities for everyone.
-Finally, by organizing our portfolio in such a way, there are also plenty of synergies between our investment cases.
+Finally, by organizing our investments as a buy & build scenario within an operational company, there are plenty of synergies between our investment cases by design.
+Furthermore, with this approach we build a lasting footprint and forego typical investment and private equity logic that is almost solely short-term and exit based.

 In what follows we will very briefly describe our 3 main investment buckets.